udacity/nd082-Azure-Cloud-DevOps-Starter-Code/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/README.md

 * Output of a test run

-* Successful run of the project in Azure Pipelines
+* Successful deploy of the project in Azure Pipelines

 * Running Azure App Service